teiram/dandanator-cpc/README.md

 # dandanator-cpc
 ROM assembler for the Dandanator Mini

 Work in progress.
-Pre-alpha state (meaning it doesn't even launch) ;-)
+Pre-alpha state (meaning maybe it doesn't even run) ;-)